Leveraging Nested MLMC for Sequential Neural Posterior Estimation with Intractable Likelihoods: Abstract

 \section{Abstract}

-Sequential neural posterior estimation (SNPE) techniques have been recently proposed for dealing with simulation-based models with intractable likelihoods.
-They are devoted to learning the posterior from adaptively proposed simulations using neural network-based conditional density estimators.
-As a SNPE technique, the automatic posterior transformation (APT) method proposed by Greenberg et al. (2019) performs notably and scales to high dimensional data.
-However, the APT method bears the computation of an expectation of the logarithm of an intractable normalizing constant, i.e., a nested expectation.
-Although atomic APT was proposed to solve this by discretizing the normalizing constant, it remains challenging to analyze the convergence of learning.
-In this paper, we propose a nested APT method to estimate the involved nested expectation instead.
-This facilitates establishing the convergence analysis.
-Since the nested estimators for the loss function and its gradient are biased, we make use of unbiased multi-level Monte Carlo (MLMC) estimators for debiasing.
-To further reduce the excessive variance of the unbiased estimators, this paper also develops some truncated MLMC estimators by taking account of the trade-off between the bias and the average cost.
-Numerical experiments for approximating complex posteriors with multimodal in moderate dimensions are provided.
+There is a growing interest in studying sequential neural posterior estimation (SNPE) techniques due to their advantages for simulation-based models with intractable likelihoods.
+The methods aim to learn the posterior from adaptively proposed simulations using neural network-based conditional density estimators.
+As an SNPE technique, the automatic posterior transformation (APT) method proposed by Greenberg et al. (2019) performs well and scales to high-dimensional data.
+However, the APT method requires computing the expectation of the logarithm of an intractable normalizing constant, i.e., a nested expectation.
+Although atomic proposals were used to render an analytical normalizing constant, it remains challenging to analyze the convergence of learning.
+In this paper, we reformulate APT as a nested estimation problem.
+Building on this, we construct several multilevel Monte Carlo (MLMC) estimators for the loss function and its gradients to accommodate different scenarios, including two unbiased estimators, and a biased estimator that trades a small bias for reduced variance and controlled runtime and memory usage.
+We also provide convergence results of stochastic gradient descent to quantify the interaction of the bias and variance of the gradient estimator.
+Numerical experiments for approximating complex posteriors with multimodality in moderate dimensions are provided to examine the effectiveness of the proposed methods.